 Notes

 * While I call for specific amounts here, I don’t think the cook time varies for any amount (within reason, of course).
-Something about science, evaporation, etc. I wouldn’t recommend using any less than this amount though, or things might be too dry and burn.
+Something about science, evaporation, etc. If you want to make more than 4 cups of rice, the cook time will likely go up a bit, so keep that in mind.

 ** Some people like well-salted rice, and some people don’t salt it at all.
 I usually lightly salt mine, but it’s up to the person.
-I never measure, but for this amount, I’d say a large pinch is what I’d normally use.
+I never measure, but for this amount, I’d say a small pinch is what I’d normally use.